PetToyCo/reviews/README.md

 Seeding Database:
-1. From preject's root directory in terminal: npm run testSeed
+1. From project's root directory in terminal: npm run testSeed
 2. If all tests pass, run: npm run seedDb
 3. Note: if you try to reseed databse, you will error out.
 To reseed, you first have to manually drop the PTCReviewsService database from your MongoDB instance and then repeat step2.